top of page

 Misty Giants

-This is one off those locations in the peak district National Park that can definitely be overlooked.
-Arguably there's nothing there in fact about a mile down the way the path disappears to nothing.
-Which is actually what caught my attention whilst researching on Google Maps.
-After a small amount of trips here picking out a few compositions we got lucky one morning with the conditions and we were really excited.
-I was joined with my friend and fellow landscape photographer Andy Evers and it will be one of those occasions I will treasure just for that good feeling of nailing an image.
+It is one of those locations in the Peak District National Park that can easily be overlooked.
+Approximately a mile down the path, the path disappears to nothing.
+During my research on Google Maps, this is what caught my attention.
+Having made a few trips here to pick out a few compositions, we got lucky one morning with the conditions and were extremely excited.
+It was an occasion I will treasure just for the feeling of nailing an image.

 Foggy conditions Barlow Derbyshire